 Just prior to the 2016 season, Windhill resigned from the Bradford League citing a lack of volunteer workers.
 With the start of the season approaching they had no scorers, match-day helpers and ground personnel, and also a limited playing squad.

 Main committee man Ian Holdsworth worked tirelessly to save the club, and continued to strive for survival even during the season of non-playing activity.
-After a series of meetings the club negotiated assistance from two Mutual Sunday School clubs VVS Laxman and Cross Roads/Daisy Hill to re-enter the league at Conference level for 2017.
+After a series of meetings the club negotiated assistance from two Mutual Sunday School clubs VVS Laxman and Cross Roads/Daisy Hill to re-enter the league at Conference level in 2017 as Windhill Daisy Hill.